 For some, the idea of trying to salvage their plans for a large wedding might be terrifying.
 You might be disappointed with the idea of a small, simple wedding.
 We are here to reassure you that a small wedding can be wonderful!
 A recent wedding trend, a micro wedding has entered the limelight during coronavirus wedding planning.
 So, what is a micro wedding?

 What is a Micro Wedding?

 A micro wedding is a wedding with less than 20 guests.
 Being smaller in size, it’s usually cheaper, more relaxed, and shorter in length than a traditional wedding day.
-For couples who have planned autumn celebrations, the restriction to 15 is likely to remain in place, so pivoting to a smaller celebration might make sense.
+For couples who have planned an early 2021 celebration, numbers are restricted to 15 until at least May 17th when they will increase to 30.
+So, pivoting to a smaller celebration might make sense.
 Capping attendee numbers could help couples and guests feel more comfortable proceeding with their event.